Paying Child Support When You’re Not the Father

 [ga_event_tracking_forms]

-It does exactly what it sounds like it does ”“ it is a simple, portable method of quickly estimating how much you might be expected to pay for spousal maintenance (alimony) and child support if you are involved in a divorce.
-Knowing is half the battle ”“ our app provides a thorough, inclusive analysis of your financial situation and applies Colorado laws and statutes to help provide you with an accurate estimate of how much you or your spouse will be expected to pay, based on factors like gross monthly income, length of your marriage and a breakdown of costs you might not realize can affect alimony and child support payments.
+It does exactly what it sounds like it does: it is a simple, portable method of quickly estimating how much you might be expected to pay for spousal maintenance (alimony) and child support if you are involved in a divorce.
+Knowing is half the battle – our app provides a thorough, inclusive analysis of your financial situation and applies Colorado laws and statutes to help provide you with an accurate estimate of how much you or your spouse will be expected to pay, based on factors like gross monthly income, length of your marriage and a breakdown of costs you might not realize can affect alimony and child support payments.
+If you’re looking for a reliable Colorado alimony calculator or child support calculator, this app is a great place to start.
 Knowing what to expect ahead of time can help relieve some of the stress and uncertainty of an upcoming divorce.

 App Requirements: